ncsa/Nightingale_real/docs/source/user_guide/software.rst

 Installed Software
 -------------------

 The table below shows the core software and libraries available on Nightingale.
-You can use `module commands <modules>`_ to add this software to your software environment.
+You can use module commands (see :ref:`modules`) to add this software to your software environment.

 ===========        ========================